FreshPopcorn42/JustSomeScripts/README.md

 Delete useless packages, update, reboot.

 ### fileFinder
-Lets you search files and directorys in the current directory and all directories at the same time.
-Doesnt support search for hidden files just yet. -d for searching a directory, -f for searching a file.
+Lets you search files and directories in the current directory and all directories at the same time.
+Doesnt support search for hidden files and directories just yet. -d for searching a directory, -f for searching a file.

 ### Wifi
 Should kind of automate wifi-connection.
 Use addPassword-script for extending the list of your "saved" passwords.
 DO NOT USE FOR HACKING WITHOUT PERMISSION!